From meagre and humble beginnings, this is where it all started for British hard rock legends Deep Purple.

 WEBLINKS: Site Link

 The last and arguably best of three Rod Evans fronted Deep Purple albums.
-It’s bewildering why British audiences turned their backs on this version of the band, who found greater success in the States.
-The sounds and smells of Carnaby Street dotted the first album and so did the cover tunes with the ornate ‘Book Of Taliesyn’ offering up more of the same baroque Vanilla Fudge-isms, but none of it landed on English ears.
+It’s bewildering why British audiences avoided this version of the band, who found greater success in the USA.
+The sounds and smells of Carnaby Street dotted the first album.
+So did the cover tunes with the ornate ‘Book Of Taliesyn’.
+They offered up more of the same baroque Vanilla Fudge-isms, but none of it landed on English ears.

-Could be Evans’ vocals were just a little too much in the crooner camp which didn’t go un-noticed by Lord and Blackmore.
-They were already on the hunt for his replacement while this album languished on American store shelves due to a record company in serious need of a cash injection.
+Could it be that Rod Evans’ vocals were just a little too much in the crooner camp which didn’t go un-noticed by Lord and Blackmore.
+They were already on the hunt for his replacement as this album languished on American store shelves.
+This was due to a record company in serious need of a cash injection.

 The Songs

-Their cover of Donovan‘s ‘Lalena’ is superb, but the rest of the album is all Deep Purple culminating in the prog rock tour-de-force ‘April’.
-Clocking in at twelve minutes and including a string quartet, it’s one of the band’s finest efforts and had it been released on the Vertigo swirl label, collectors would be touting it as a masterpiece.
+Their cover of Donovan‘s ‘Lalena’ is super.
+The rest of the album is all Deep Purple culminating in the prog rock tour-de-force ‘April’.
+Clocking in at twelve minutes and including a string quartet, it’s one of the band’s finest efforts.
+If it had been released on the Vertigo swirl label, collectors would be touting it as a masterpiece.

 In Summary

-With Rod Evans and bassist Nick Simper pushed out, the way was paved clear for the classic Deep Purple line-up and world domination.
-Evans would go on to form Captain Beyond releasing a classic debut and the not-so-great ‘Sufficiently Breathless’ before calling it a day while Nick Simper put together Warhorse with mixed results.
+Rod Evans and Nick Simper departed, clearing the way for the classic line-up and world domination.
+Evans would eventually go on to form Captain Beyond.
+They released a classic debut and the not-so-great ‘Sufficiently Breathless’ before calling it a day.
+Nick Simper put together Warhorse with mixed results.

-‘Deep Purple’ won’t overshadow ‘In Rock’ or ‘Machine Head’ in your collections, but it’s worth owning not only from a historical perspective, but it makes for a fun listen every once in a while as well.
+‘Deep Purple’ won’t overshadow ‘In Rock’ or ‘Machine Head’ in your collections.
+However it’s worth owning not only from a historical perspective, but it is a fun listen every once in awhile.